Emiton/github-teamwork-toolkit/README.md

 When you are done writing your message, hit `CTRL+O` to 'write out' your message.
 You should see the options at the bottom of your screen change.
 There should also be something that says 'File Name to Write: path/to/blah/blah'.
 Hit enter to save your commit message.
 Your commit is now saved and you can hit `CTRL + X` to exit the text editor.

-MUCH WOW! :see_no_evil: GREAT COMMIT MESSAGE! :muscle: GOOGLE HERE I COME! :neckbeard:
+MUCH WOW! :see_no_evil: GREAT COMMIT MESSAGE! :muscle: SILICON VALLEY HERE I COME! :neckbeard: